 1. São Bento

-The wreck of the Sao Bento was immortalised in this woodcut
+The wreck of the Sao Bento was immortalized in this woodcut

 2. The Grosvenor Wreck